 A National Committee on Infant Cremation was established to oversee the implementation of many of the Infant Cremation Commission’s recommendations.
 The Committee has published a Code of Practice which sets out the key principles and minimum standards for all organisations conducting infant cremations.

 The Burial and Cremation (Scotland) Act 2016 includes provisions which respond to recommendations made by the Infant Cremation Commission, including a statutory definition of “ashes”.
-The Scottish Government intends to implement the provisions dealing with cremation by the end of 2017, subject to Parliamentary timescales.

 An Inspector of Crematoria for Scotland has been appointed.

 The Emstrey Report, published in 2015, investigated what had happened in a specific crematorium, but also made recommendations of national significance.
 The Government has since confirmed its focus on ensuring that ashes are available from infant cremations, and that they are returned to parents.